Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 .. type: text
 -->

-Hey there,

-this Ismaël Koné from Côte d'Ivoire (Ivory Coast).
+This Ismaël Koné from Côte d'Ivoire (Ivory Coast).
 I am a fan of open source software.
-In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the interchange dataframe protocol.
+In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the Dataframe interchange protocol.

-## Presentation of the work to be done

-Let's start by motivating this project through details about: **cuDF** and the **interchange dataframe protocol**.
+We'll continue by motivating this project through details about: **cuDF** and the **Dataframe interchange protocol**.

 <!-- TEASER_END -->

-### cuDF
+## cuDF - RAPIDS GPU Dataframes

-This is a dataframe library very much like `pandas` which operates on the GPU in order to benefit from its computing power.
-For more details about cuDF, please take a look at: [https://rapids.ai/](https://rapids.ai/) and [https://github.com/rapidsai/cudf](https://github.com/rapidsai/cudf).
+`cuDF` is a dataframe library very much like `pandas` which operates on the GPU in order to benefit from its computing power.
+For more details about `cuDF`, please take a look at: [https://rapids.ai/](https://rapids.ai/) and [https://github.com/rapidsai/cudf](https://github.com/rapidsai/cudf).

-### Motivations for the Interchange dataframe protocol
-Let's start by a concrete use case.
-To set the stage, recall that there are many dataframe libraries out there: [pandas](https://pandas.pydata.org/), [vaex](https://vaex.io/), [modin](https://modin.readthedocs.io/en/latest/), [dask](https://dask.org/)/[cudf-dask](https://docs.rapids.ai/api/cudf/stable/dask-cudf.html), etc...
+To set the stage, recall that there are many dataframe libraries out there like: [`pandas`](https://pandas.pydata.org/), [`vaex`](https://vaex.io/), [`modin`](https://modin.readthedocs.io/en/latest/), [`dask`](https://dask.org/)/[cudf-dask](https://docs.rapids.ai/api/cudf/stable/dask-cudf.html).
 Each one has its strengths and weaknesses.
-For example, vaex allows you to work with bigger than memory (RAM) datasets on a laptop, dask allows you to distribute computation across processes and cluster nodes and cudf-dask is its GPU counterpart.
+For example, `vaex` allows you to work with bigger than memory (RAM) datasets on a laptop, `dask` allows you to distribute computation across processes and cluster nodes and `cudf-dask` is its GPU counterpart.

 Suppose you have a **300 GB** datasets on your laptop and want to get some insights about it.
 A typical workflow can be:

 ```python
 import vaex
 # run some exploratory data analysis (EDA)